 But since it’s an account, it doesn’t store your public and private keys.
 These are, instead, stored in actual crypto wallets controlled by the centralized exchange.

-From this information, you can see how holding crypto in a CEX works; the exchange has crypto wallets it keeps user funds in.
-Some of these are hot wallets and others are cold wallets.
-It then lets users create accounts, from which they access and manage their funds.
+From this information, you can see how holding crypto on a CEX works: the exchange maintains crypto wallets to store user funds.
+Some of these are hot wallets, and others are cold wallets.
+It then lets users create accounts to access and manage their funds.

 In all this, the platform retains control of the private keys.
 So by depositing crypto in an exchange, you’re depositing it in wallets owned by the platform.
 You’re essentially giving your crypto to the platform to store on your behalf.

-This is why CEX wallets are referred to as custodial wallets.
+That is why CEX wallets are called custodial wallets.
 You give up direct custody and control of your funds to someone else, although you can still access and manage them via an account.

 Features of Custodial Wallets